PA Down Syndrome Sleep Consultant

 Sleep Help for Children with Trisomy 21 | Down Syndrome

 Sleep is important for any child, but for your child with Trisomy 21, it’s especially important!
 While your child sleeps, the brain is working overtime — the brain organizes and store all the new information learned that day, but also works to regulate hormones, boost immunity, and more.
 When your child is getting adequate sleep, all of the body rhythms are working together easily.
 This allows for your child not only to wake up feeling better rested, but it allows them to have the energy they need to do therapy, learn, and can create the runway for better quality of life for the whole family.

-And, to make things more challenging for parents, there’s very little information out there to get them started on the right foot when it comes to improving their child’s sleep.
+And, to make things more challenging, there’s very little information out there to get them started on the right foot when it comes to improving their child’s sleep.
 Most doctors and specialists cannot do more than suggest supplements or medications for your child.
-Many people will say that because children with Trisomy 21 have a genetic issue, there’s little that can be done to change that.
+You may have been told that because your child has Trisomy 21, it’s their genetics that dictate their bad sleep.
+And, nothing can be done to change that.

-And, it’s not your child’s diagnosis that leads to their poor sleep — chances are, your child just doesn’t have the skills yet to sleep great.
+The program was called the Sleep Sense Program, created by a sleep expert Dana Obleman, and I decided I had to get certified as a pediatric sleep consultant.
+I couldn’t watch more amazing families suffer needlessly.
+And if there’s one thing that I have learned, it’s not your child’s diagnosis that leads to their poor sleep — chances are, your child just doesn’t have the skills yet to sleep great!